Healint/a-maze/README.md

 A project for the engineering challenge in Healint.

-# Additional Mechanics
+# Iteration designs

 v1:

-Normal path maze
+- Support the basic mechanics of a maze.
+- Support validation checking (Maze is solvable)

 v2:

-Keys - Doors pairs
+- Support the generation of Keys - Doors pairs
-Death Traps
+- Support Death Traps and blockers

 v3:

-Treasure for shovel
+- Support the generation of Treasures guarded with keys
+    * Shovel - allows to destroy walls
+    * Armor - allows to ignore death trap